sciZer0/7/v/README.md

 In other words, each new global b2p project will have the good opportunity to start very powerfully.

-Especially, it will be easy to do for global b2p web projects.
+It will be especially-easy for global b2p web projects.

-From that point forth, in order for a global b2p web project to be successful, it must only provide customers/users the best conditions — since all customers/users will be commonly-available, meaning any project might use this biggest user base.
+In order for a global b2p web project to be successful, it must only provide customers/users the best conditions — since all customers/users will be commonly-available, meaning any project might use that biggest user base.

 The new paradigm will especially-extremely effect the blockchain industry where additionally code and ideas are open and free, and where often the achieved user base is the only advantage.